Wolseley Canada Selected as Hamilton-Niagara Top Employer

 Wolseley Canada is a market leader in the wholesale distribution of plumbing, heating, ventilation, air conditioning, refrigeration, waterworks, fire protection, pipes, valves and fittings and industrial products.
 With its head office in Burlington, Ontario, the company has approximately 2,500 employees and more than 220 locations coast to coast.
 Wolseley's team of sales and service specialists, an industry-leading e-business platform, Wolseley Express, and relationships with the best vendors and brands in the business, make Wolseley the professional's choice across the country.

 Wolseley Canada's parent company, Ferguson plc is the world's largest trade distributor of plumbing and heating products and a leading supplier of building materials.
-Ferguson plc is listed on the New York Stock Exchange (NYSE: FERG) and the London Stock Exchange (LSE: FERG).
+Ferguson plc is listed on the New York Stock Exchange FERG and the London Stock Exchange FERG.

 For more information, please call